-Two-year cancer-specific mortality
+Two-year cancer-specific mortality rate

-Cancer-specific mortality was defined as death from any cause within 90 days of surgery or death with bowel cancer or cancer of an unspecified site as the underlying cause in the 91 days to two years after surgery.
+Cancer-specific mortality rate was defined as death from any cause within 90 days of surgery, or death with bowel cancer or cancer of an unspecified site as the underlying cause in the 91 days to two years after surgery.
 ONS defines the underlying cause of death for each patient as "the disease or injury which initiated the train of morbid events leading directly to death...".
 The observed two-year cancer-specific mortality rate for a trust/hospital/MDT is the number of patients with a cancer-specific death within two years divided by the sum of the amount of time each patient is followed up for.

 Risk-adjustment was carried out using indirect standardisation (Section 9).
 A competing risks flexible parametric survival model, with death from other causes as the competing event, was used to estimate the expected number of cancer-specific deaths for a trust/hospital/MDT.
 The flexible parametric survival model uses regression splines to model the baseline cause-specific hazards.
-Knot locations for the splines were chosen to be at 3, 6 and 12 months.
+Knot locations for the splines were set at the 0th, 50th and 100th centiles of the distribution of the uncensored log times.

 The standard risk factors (Table 4) were used in the risk adjustment model.
-The effect of the following risk factors was allowed to vary with time by introducing interactions between each risk factor and epoch of follow-up (before or after 3 months): TNM stage T4, TNM stage N1, TNM stage N2, distant metastases, ASA grade 2, 3 and 4/5.
+The effect of the following risk factors was allowed to vary with time: TNM stage T4, TNM stage N1, TNM stage N2, distant metastases, ASA grade 2, 3 and 4/5.
 As with the other risk-adjusted outcomes, patients with missing date of surgery were excluded, and multiple imputation was used to fill in any missing information on the risk factors (see Section 6).
 Trusts were excluded from the analyses if overall data completeness was less than 20% or ASA grade and/or TNM stage was missing in more than 80% of patients included in the analyses.

-This year, for the first time, this measure is reported at cancer alliance/Wales level and hospital/trust/MDT level alongside two-year all-cause mortality for patients undergoing major resection.
+This measure is reported at cancer alliance/Wales level and hospital/trust/MDT level alongside two-year all-cause mortality for patients undergoing major resection.
 Observed and adjusted rates are reported, but only all-cause mortality will be outlier reported at present.